mankai-chow/FuzzifiED.jl/README.md

 The package `FuzzifiED` is designed to do exact diagonalisation (ED) calculation on the fuzzy sphere, and also facilitates the DMRG calculations by ITensors.
 It can also be used for generic fermion models.

-Documentations can be found at [this link](https://mankai-chow.github.io/FuzzifiED/).
+Documentations can be found at [this link](http://docs.fuzzified.world/).

 To Apple Silicon (Mac M1, M2, etc.) users: you may want to use [Julia](https://julialang.org/downloads/) for x86 (Intel or Rosetta) instead of macOS (Apple Silicon).

-To install the package, please first enter Julia by entering in the command line `julia`, and then enter the commands
+To install the package, please enter the following commands in Julia :
 ```julia
 julia> using Pkg;
 julia> Pkg.add(url="https://github.com/mankai-chow/FuzzifiED_jll.jl.git")